-Sure thing there are plenty of photo organizing solutions out there and I know they can be pretty high-tech, online, with or without memberships, but just having to decide on which one to commit can be in itself quite overwhelming and that’s why so many of us end up without any system in place.
-One simple way to create a photo organizing system is relying on low tech, no-sweat systems and back up options.
-And that’s exactly what Benita Larsson, from Where are your photos hiding? will show us how to do.
+Sure thing there are plenty of photo organizing solutions out there, and I know they can be pretty high-tech, online, with or without memberships, but just having to decide on which one to commit can be in itself quite overwhelming, and that’s why so many of us end up without any system in place.
+One simple way to create a photo organizing system relies on low-tech, no-sweat systems and backup options.
+And that’s exactly what Benita Larsson, from Where are your photos hiding?
+Will show us how to do it.

 Enjoy Benita’s post.

 I love taking photos and with that comes the question what to do with them all.

 I’ve always enjoyed organizing my best ones in traditional photo albums with photo corners.
 I’ve done that for many years.
 The albums and the rest of my photo paraphernalia are stored in two small cabinets in the dining area.

 Photos of Wille are now in eight albums and there are also some albums from trips and travels and miscellaneous photos from before Wille was born.

 The pre digital leftovers that didn’t make it into the albums but are still good shots worth hanging on to are stored in these two vintage card boxes my parents once used for their business cards in the 70’s.
 The old frames were broken so I switched them to new leftover ones from some IKEA boxes instead.